 The Royal Court Theatre is the writers’ theatre.
-It is the leading force in world theatre for energetically cultivating writers – undiscovered, emerging and established.
+It is a leading force in world theatre for cultivating and supporting writers – undiscovered, emerging and established.

 Through the writers, the Royal Court is at the forefront of creating restless, alert, provocative theatre about now.
 We open our doors to the unheard voices and free thinkers that, through their writing, change our way of seeing.

-The Royal Court has produced many iconic plays from Laura Wade’s Posh to Jez Butterworth’s Jerusalem and Martin McDonagh’s Hangmen.
+Since 1956 we have commissioned and produced hundreds of writers, from John Osborne to Jasmine Lee-Jones.
 Royal Court plays from every decade are now performed on stage and taught in classrooms and universities across the globe.

-It is because of this commitment to the writer that we believe there is no more important theatre in the world than the Royal Court.
+It is because of this commitment to the writer and our future that we believe there is no more important theatre in the world than the Royal Court.